 A common misconception among investment property owners is that they can make the most money if they self-manage their rental homes.
 While there is some truth to this, property owners need to remember that their profit may not be worth the amount of work that they put into managing their properties.
+Let’s learn how to make money as a landlord in the following blog.

 Is self-managing a rental property really ideal?